 AWS Security Hub centralizes security checks from other AWS services, including AWS Config rules.
-Security Hub enables and controls Config rules to ensure your resource configurations are aligned to best practices.
-Enable Config on all accounts in all Regions where Security Hub is in order to run security checks on your environment’s resources.
+Security Hub enables and controls AWS Config rules to verify your resource configurations are aligned to best practices.
+Enable AWS Config on all accounts in all Regions where Security Hub is to run security checks on your environment’s resources.

 AWS Audit Manager

-AWS Audit Manager helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and industry standards.
+Audit Manager helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and industry.
 Audit Manager automates evidence collection, so you can configure a control data source, such as AWS Config, to collect automated evidence.

 AWS Systems Manager

-AWS Config integrates with AWS Systems Manager to record configuration changes to software on your Amazon EC2 instances and servers in your on-premises environment.
+AWS Config integrates with Systems Manager to record configuration changes to software on your EC2 instances and servers in your on-premises environment.
 With this integration, you can gain visibility into operating system (OS) configurations, system-level updates, installed applications, network configuration, and more.
-Config also provides a history of OS and system-level configuration changes alongside infrastructure configuration changes recorded for EC2 instances.
-You can navigate to the Config timeline from the Systems Manager console to view the configuration changes of your managed EC2 instances.
-You can use Config to view AWS Systems Manager Inventory history and track changes for all your managed instances.
+AWS Config also provides a history of OS and system-level configuration changes alongside infrastructure configuration changes recorded for EC2 instances.
+You can navigate to the AWS Config timeline from the Systems Manager console to view the configuration changes of your managed EC2 instances.
+You can use AWS Config to view Systems Manager inventory history and track changes for all your managed instances.

 Amazon EC2 Dedicated Host

-AWS Config integrates with Amazon EC2 Dedicated Hosts to assess license compliance.
-Config records when instances are launched, stopped, or terminated on a Dedicated Host, and pairs this information with host and instance level information relevant to software licensing, such as Host ID, Amazon Machine Image (AMI) IDs, number of sockets and physical cores.
-This enables you to use Config as a data source for your license reporting.
-You can navigate to the Config timeline from the Amazon EC2 Dedicated Hosts console to view the configuration changes of your Amazon EC2 Dedicated Hosts.
+AWS Config integrates with EC2 Dedicated Hosts to assess license compliance.
+AWS Config records when instances are launched, stopped, or shut down on a Dedicated Host, and pairs this information with host and instance level information relevant to software licensing, such as Host ID, Amazon Machine Image (AMI) IDs, number of sockets, and physical cores.
+This helps you use AWS Config as a data source for your license reporting.
+You can navigate to the AWS Config timeline from the EC2 Dedicated Hosts console to view the configuration changes of your EC2 Dedicated Hosts.

 Application Load Balancers

-AWS Config integrates with Elastic Load Balancing (ELB) service to record configuration changes to Application Load Balancers.
-Config also includes relationships with associated EC2 security groups, VPCs, and subnets.
+AWS Config integrates with the Elastic Load Balancing (ELB) service to record configuration changes to Application Load Balancers.
+AWS Config also includes relationships with associated EC2 security groups, VPCs, and subnets.
 You can use this information for security analysis and troubleshooting.
-For example, you can check which security groups are associated with your application load balancer at any point in time.
-You can navigate to the Config timeline from the ELB console to view the configuration changes of your Application Load Balancers.
+For example, you can check which security groups are associated with your Application Load Balancer at any point in time.
+You can navigate to the AWS Config timeline from the ELB console to view the configuration changes of your Application Load Balancers.